Take this quick, comprehensive pretest to find out whether or not you’re ready to pass your upcoming BLS Certification course.

 D. Airway, breathing, compression

-If you struggled with this particular BLS pretest, we suggest looking into additional BLS practice exam questions and answers and reviewing your ACLS study material thoroughly before taking your ACLS exam.
+If you struggled with this particular BLS pretest, we suggest reviewing your BLS study material thoroughly before taking your BLS exam.
 Otherwise, stop wasting your time and get certified!
-The links below will take you to our sign up page where you can complete your ACLS certification within hours and finally stop worrying about it.
+The links below will take you to our signup page where you can complete your BLS certification within hours and finally stop worrying about it.
 Good luck!